+What is a project charter and why is it important?
+What is included in a project charter?
 Many experts ask how to create an effective project charter for their projects.
-Because they are aware of the value of having this formal project document for project management.
+Because they are aware of the value of having this formal project management document.
 In this short guide, we will discuss what a project charter is and the advantages of having a well-created charter.
 Thus, you will understand how you can use this important document in the various phases of project management in the life cycle of a project.
-We will also provide you a project charter template.
+We will also provide you a project charter template example.

 Now, let’s discuss how to make your charter as well as possible.